CodeYourFuture/syllabus/docs/fundamentals/coordinator.md

 To participate in Fundamentals, trainees must have completed [Intro To Digital](https://codeyourfuture.io/itc/).
 There are no exceptions.

+## Cohort size

+A Fundamentals cohort should be no more than 40 people.
+If you have more than this, you need to split into more cohorts.
+Consider staggering your cohorts.

+## Setting up

+Trainees must complete the preparation outlined in the [Prep](../preparation) and come to class prepared.
+People will probably have some questions and hit some roadbumps, so being present in a class ITD Slack channel to unblock people, but don't do it for them.

 ## Schedule

 The Coordinator owns the schedule of the Fundamentals Course and leads a mid week planning call before each session.